 Reaccreditation: Your questions answered

-Under the Australian Government Building and Construction WHS Accreditation Scheme (the Scheme), accredited contractors are accredited for a period of up to three years.
+Under the Work Health and Safety Accreditation Scheme (the Scheme), accredited contractors are accredited for a period of up to three years.

 Reaccreditation is a requirement of the Fair Work (Building Industry - Accreditation Scheme) Regulation 2016 (The Regulation).

 You can apply for reaccreditation in hard copy or email.
 An application that provides relevant, clear explanations of how your company manages OHS with well labelled references to attachments is likely to progress through the process more quickly.

 The OFSC strongly recommends submitting an application at least six months from your accreditation expiry date to allow sufficient time for the application assessment and onsite audit/s.
 Since implementing the reaccreditation process, the OFSC has found a number of accredited contractors who submitted applications less than six months from their expiry date were unable to achieve reaccreditation in time.

 The time taken to process an application can depend on a number of factors, including the content of your application, how clearly laid out it is, whether the supporting documentation is satisfactory, your past performance history and your performance at audit.

 Accredited contractors should submit their reaccreditation applications at least six months prior to their current accreditation expiry date (AED) to reduce the risk of accreditation lapsing.
 While reaccreditation applications can be submitted earlier than six months from the expiry date, the assessment of the application will commence at eight months prior to the AED.
 At that time, all accredited contractors will receive a letter advising of the likely audit arrangements.
 Accredited contractors can request that their application be treated as a priority if there is a specific need.

 Why will applications submitted early not be assessed until eight months prior to the current accreditation expiry date?